minchangggg/Advanced_C/README.md

   <img width="130" alt="image" src="https://github.com/user-attachments/assets/86d3c1a7-461c-4a9c-a8cc-d127f4398523">

 - Programming directly in machine language using only 0s and 1s is tedious and error-prone.
-To make programming easier, middle-level (C...) and high level (C++) languages have been developed, allowing programmers to write code in a more human-readable form.
+To make programming easier, middle-level languages (like C) and high-level languages (like C++) have been developed, allowing programmers to write code in a more human-readable form.
-- Since computers can only understand machine language, high-level code must be translated before execution.
+- Since computers can only understand machine language, such code must be translated before execution.
 This translation is done by compilers, interpreters, or assemblers.
 - C is designed as a compiled language, meaning its source code is converted into machine code for efficient execution.
 This requires a development toolchain, with the compiler and linker at its core.

 => What is the compilation process ?